 “My, but I am glad it was you who came to my rescue, sweet Violet.
 So much so that I’m truly sorry to leave you, knowing that I shan’t be back.”

 A pang of regret ripped through her.
 Violet couldn’t believe it.
-She actually wanted to welcome this man back into her arms and was telling him so?
-What’s more, she meant it, for while she’d said similar words to Lord Randolph, that had been paying her most valuable customer the necessary lip service.
+She actually wanted to welcome this man back into her arms and would have no issue telling him so?
+What’s more, she’d mean it, for while she’d said similar words to Lord Bainbridge, that had been paying her most valuable customer the necessary lip service.
 Survival talk.